GA 2021 LEADERSHIP INSTITUTE

 Creating pathways for effective church planting is not a “one size fits all proposition.”
 Learn how to partner with other churches in your presbytery and region to establish healthy, long-term effective church planting practices!

-Tom Ricks serves as Senior Pastor of Greentree Community Church in Kirkland, Missouri, and leads the EPC Church Planting Team.
+Tom Ricks serves as Lead Pastor of Greentree Community Church in Kirkland, Missouri, and leads the EPC Church Planting Team.

 TRANSITIONAL PASTOR TRAINING

 Tuesday, June 22

 This Transitional Pastor training event is designed with two groups of people in mind:

 1. The first group is a training designed for those who wish to become Transitional Pastors and those seeking to refine their skills in this area.

 2. The second group are presbytery leaders who can attend to understand the rationale for and the scope of the work of a Transitional Pastor.

 2021 is a critical opportunity in the life of the church for trained pastors and coaches to introduce principles of church health, as well as to provide presbytery leaders with an understanding of this process.
 Church health experts are predicting that in the next 3 to 5 years, approximately 55% of America’s pastors will be retiring.
 This will create a huge need for helping our churches transition well to their next senior leader.
 Join us in exploring this fascinating topic for the sake of the church and the Kingdom.